ashokkumarmalepati/CI-CD/README.md

 # CI-CD
-A demo app for learning CI/CD using docker and kubernetes
+A simple application with CI/CD using docker and kubernetes